How to Book Your Honeysuckle Hills Wedding

 December begins our off-season months of rest at the Honeysuckle Hills wedding venue.
 While we still book plenty of last minute micro-weddings, we look forward to this quieter time to give our grounds a much needed rest from foot traffic.
 We always close the week preceding Christmas to spend time with our families, but open up the day after just in time for New Year’s Eve weddings.
 Many people squeeze in a wedding for tax purposes in December, making our “Simply the Ceremony” package the most popular.

-Events: Closed for Christmas December 20th through 25th
+Events: Closed for Christmas – December 20th – 25th.

-New Year’s Eve, December 31st (open)
+New Year’s Eve – December 31st (open).

-Guest count maximum: 15 to give our grounds a break from seasonal foot traffic
+Guest Count Maximum: 15 to give our grounds a break from seasonal foot traffic.

-Dark: 5:45pm
+Dark: 5:45pm.